 - Sponsor social activities to promote fellowship in the amateur radio community.

 ARROW is a Michigan non-profit membership-based corporation tax-exempt under section 501(c)3 of the Federal Tax Code, managed by an elected Board of Directors under its corporate bylaws.
 ARROW is an affiliate of the American Radio Relay League (ARRL) and has been designated a Special Service Club.

 - Activities Coordinator: John Wasciuk, WA8TON

 Our Activities and Services

 The ARROW has many activities and provides a number of services for members, and the public in general.
 You can get detailed information about these in the Activities and Services section of the website.
 Our most commonly requested ones are listed below.

-Meetings are held each month at Rm #2424, Space Research Building, University of Michigan, 2455 Hayward St, Ann Arbor, MI 48109.
-There is usually a short business meeting followed by a program on topics of interest to radio amateurs.
+Meetings are held each 2nd Wednesday of the month on Zoom and if possible, at a location in the Washtenaw County area at 7:00 p.m.
+There is usually a technical presentation on topics of interest to radio amateurs and a short business meeting.
 Meetings are open to the public.
 Talk-in assistance for meetings is on the ARROW 2-meter repeater (146.96-) MHz.